 Sara is a pianist, singer and songwriter.
 She has experience in teaching music to students of all ages.
 She was classically trained and achieved a pia... read more

 *ONLINE & IN LEEDS* “My philosophy is that everyone can sing!
 I believe that singing is both fun and therapeutic for all, whether you're looking to si... read more

-Max is a professional musician who is passionate about inspiring people to pursue a career in music.
-Having completed a Music Degree at the University... read more
+Max is a professional musician who is passionate about inspiring people to pursue music as a career or hobby.
+Alongside teaching, he run a recording s... read more

 ONLINE OR IN-PERSON WORCESTER ONLY Kath is a singer / pianist and a widely experienced band musician; primarily in vocals, but also on keyboard to acc... read more